-We have recently provided Art Therapy to services across the London area, including Camden PCT and LB Waltham Forest.
+We have provided Art Therapy to a range of services across the London area since 2008, including Camden PCT and local boroughs of Islington, Camden, Merton and Waltham Forest.

 Our services can be contracted with an individual Art Therapist or by contracting a number of Art Therapists for larger service provision, for example, working across a number of locations and client groups.